timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 You can learn more about how to use [Cthulhu](https://github.com/JuliaDebug/Cthulhu.jl) from its documentation and an introductory video.
 Here we used the down arrow to select the line `copy at ./broadcast.jl:905 => materialize at ./broadcast.jl:883 => contain_list(::Vector{Any})`, and then hit <Enter> to analyze it in detail.
 From this, you can immediately tell that the problem starts from the fact that `list` is a `Vector{Any}`, and therefore `broadcasted(::Type{Main.OptimizeMe.Container},::Vector{Any})` does not know what types to expect it will encounter.

+!!! tip
+    If you have a lot of inference triggers, sometimes it's best to focus on the runs that cost the most time, particularly if they are not precompilable.
+You can use `sort!(itrigs; by=inclusive)` to sort the triggers from fastest to slowest, and `filter(!SnoopCompile.isprecompilable, itrigs)` to extract just the ones that are not precompilable.

 ### Adding type-assertions